wjz1095/CAD-Timeline/README.md

 * A button to open the entries using Notepad.exe so the user can edit it
 * Have the main event display box just show the contents of the event file, and read from the file every time an entry is made so if a change is made externally it reflects inside the GUI
 * See if I can make the event file editable from within the GUI.
 Possibly taking the contents of the main event display box and overwriting it into the event file

+I'm always taking feedback and suggestions for new features, so if there's anything you'd like to see implemented, add a feature request under the Issues tab here https://github.com/wjz1095/CAD-Timeline/issues

 <br>
 <h4>Issues:</h4>